yueguoguo/yueguoguo.github.io/_posts/2024-11-31-service-as-a-software.md

 ---
 layout:     post
-title:      From Agent to "Service As A Software"
+title:      LLM, Agent, and "Service As A Software"
 date:       2024-11-31 00:00:00
 summary:    How service is revolutionalized by software
 categories: agentic system, artificial intelligence, software engineering